JSeam2/Clubby/README.md

 1. Wait for your introductory speech and song to be played, and everyone would get to rate whether your song was hot or not hot.

-1. (Not Implemented Yet) Check the leaderboard for your hotness score, and compare with friends how hot of a radio DJ you are.

 # Features
 1. **Word Of Mouth Discovery**: The community radio and community DJ approach treats word of mouth discovery as the primary way of discovering music.
 It is the most natural way of discovering music and feels more alive as compared algorithm feeding you tracks.
 The introduction by users help explain why the songs are meaningful and in a human relatable way.
 It's all about vibing with other people.